Skip to main content

 Apiato factories are just Laravel Factories, and they function in the exact same way as Laravel factories.
 However, they come with additional rules and conventions specific to Apiato.

-php artisan apiato:generate:factory
+php artisan apiato:make:factory

 Rules